-Diablo Canyon Nuclear Power Plant (DCPP) Public Tour with the Members of the Diablo Canyon Independent Safety Committee
+Diablo Canyon Nuclear Power Plant Public Tour With the Members of the Diablo Canyon Independent Safety Committee

-At 8:00 AM on the morning of Wednesday, February 8, 2017, the Diablo Canyon Independent Safety Committee will conduct an inspection tour of certain accessible areas at the Diablo Canyon Nuclear Power Plant.
-This tour will take approximately three and a half hours and will be open to a limited number of members of the public.
+At 8:00 A.M. on the morning of Wednesday, June 5, 2019, the Diablo Canyon Independent Safety Committee will conduct an inspection tour of certain accessible areas at the Diablo Canyon Nuclear Power Plant.
+This tour, which will take approximately three and a half hours, will be open to members of the public on a limited basis.
 The tour will not enter the protected area of the plant.

 Because the plant is an operating nuclear facility, the number of participants must be limited and space will be reserved on a first-come, first-served basis.
 Reservations, which have usually been in high demand, will be accepted for no more than four immediate family members per call, each of whom must be at least eighteen years of age.
 Personal information including, but not limited to, date(s) of birth, social security number(s), gender and citizenship are required when making a reservation.
-You will be required to present an NRC-approved form of identification to take the tour.
-The Committee makes every effort to make its public tour wheelchair accessible and to accommodate specialized equipment and other services useful to persons with disabilities.
-Please advise us of metal medical implants which might alarm metal detectors and any treatment with radioactive medications within 90 days of the tour date.
+You will be required to present an NRC-approved form of identification which must include a photo to take the tour.
+The Committee makes every effort to make its public tour accessible and to accommodate specialized equipment and other services useful to persons with disabilities.
 If you plan to attend and need specialized accommodations, please so indicate when making your reservation.
 Prior security clearance is required of all attendees in compliance with the rules of the U.S. Nuclear Regulatory Commission (NRC) and Pacific Gas & Electric Company.
 Hand-held metal detector searches or physical pat-down searches may be performed.
 No photographs are permitted.

 - Please place your call no earlier than 9:00 A.M. & prior to 5:00 P.M.